Amrawsome/MusicVisuals-2/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+The music visuals assignment, a processing program that works on visual graphics based on a pre loaded audio.
+In our project, there is three scenes created by each member of the group in which each of us created visuals that react to the song "Different Heaven & EH!DE - My Heart [NCS Release]".

+Scene 1: Crazy Planet.
+	This planet is different.
+It's an inhabitable planet, not because of solar radiation, temperature nor lack of water but because of its madness!
+	This planet will not calm down when there is a beat to dance to.
+Scene x:
+Scene x:

 # Instructions
+scene 1:
+	press key '0' to watch the crazy planet scene. press mouse to turn on the light on the crazy!
 # How it works
+scene 1:

 # What I am most proud of in the assignment

 # Markdown Tutorial